 How to apply?

 Interested USR candidates are invited to submit an application to firstname.lastname@example.org.
 Candidates must be current CNS members.
 Applications must include an up to date Curriculum Vitae and cover letter, as a single PDF.
 Letters of recommendation will also be accepted but are not mandatory.

-- Reviewing USR applications and participating in the selection of the best candidate
+- Reviewing USR applications and participating in the selection of the best candidate (if needed)

-- Supporting the USR in organizing educational, professional development, and/or networking opportunities
+- Supporting the USR in organizing educational, professional development, and/or networking opportunities (in-person and virtual)

-- Assisting the USR with securing guest speakers for local CNS-SCN seminars
+- Assisting the USR with securing guest speakers for local CNS-SCN seminars (in-person and virtual)

 - Supporting the USR with identifying and securing sources of funding (in addition to what may be available from CNS), venues, etc.